~Elegant, Strong, Loyal~

-Rhodesian Ridgebacks are relatively healthy dogs, and are not prone to many problems, but there are a couple to be aware of:
+Rhodesian Ridgeback dogs are relatively healthy, and are not prone to many problems, but there are a couple to be aware of:

 It is important to purchase a dog from a reputable breeder, especially when one is looking for a very popular breed such as this.
 Always ask to see the parents.